Best PSUs For Nvidia RTX 3090 GPUs In 2023

 The most important question on everyone’s mind right now is if they need to upgrade their power supplies.
 Well, if you have a 650W PSU, the short answer is yes.
-RTX 3080 and 3090 both are quite power-hungry.
+The RTX 3090 is quite power-hungry.
 But you already know that, so we’ll just skip past the formalities.
-Here are some of the best PSUs for RTX 3080 and RTX 3090.
+Here are some of the best PSUs for RTX 3090 in 2023.

 1. Fractal Design Ion+ 860W Platinum PSU

 - Best-in-class performance

 - None worth mentioning